MARTIMM/raku-mongodb-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.17.1 - Collectionnames are checked.
+In perl dashes are possible and are also accepted by the server.
+In the mongo shell however it is not possible to manipulate these names because it works in a javascript environment which wil see it as a substraction operator.
+Perhaps other things will go wrong too such as running javascript on the server.
+It is now tested against m/^ <[\$ _ A..Z a..z]> <[.\w _]>+ $/.
+           Note the '$', It is accepted because the collection $cmd is sometimes used to get information from. create_collection() will also check the collection name but will not accept the '$'.
 * 0.17.0 - create_collection() to MongoDB::Database
            X::MongoDB::Database Exception
 * 0.16.1 - Cleanup databases at the end of tests.
 Documented tests what is tested